 You'll also find a number of other downloadable PDFs relating to AVS (Audio Visual Stimulation) research and insight.

 The Mind Place Forum is mainly focused on their Light and Sound Meditation Systems, but even if you don't have any of their products yet, it's a friendly and helpful place to check out and pick up BWE (brainwave entrainment) information.

 Mind Alive is a site run by David Siever, one of the pioneers in the brainwave entrainment industry.
 They focus on selling light and sound machines and don't supply individual audio tracks.
 They have a comprehensive brainwave entrainment research area, where they detail the various studies which they have conducted and have been involved with.

 Isochronic tones and binaural beats are deemed as a safe technology to use.
 You may come across a few precautionary warning online, but I have yet to find any actual research studies showing that isochronic tones can be problematic for any particular medical condition.

 The most common precautionary warning you may find regarding isochronic tones is for people who are epileptic or prone to seizures.
 The warning originated regarding the use of photic brainwave entrainment stimulation (which uses flashing light), not because of audio stimulation.

 To quote David Seiver again (one of the pioneers in brainwave entrainment research from MindAlive.com):

 Auditory entrainment (AE) is a safe alternative for people who have a history of seizures or believe that they might be susceptible to seizures using photic entrainment.

-Although I'm not aware of any scientific research suggesting isochronic tones can cause a seizure, if you are someone who is prone to them or in a group at risk from them and you are concerned about it, I recommend that you consult a doctor or medical professional before using them, just to put your mind at rest.
+Although I'm not aware of any scientific research suggesting isochronic tones can cause a seizure, if you are someone who is prone to them or in a group at risk of them and you are concerned about it, I recommend that you consult a doctor or medical professional before using them, just to put your mind at rest.